thinkshout/feeding-texas/_posts/2015-02-02-All-Aboard-The-Produce-Express.md

 Across the country, food banks are placing a stronger emphasis on delivering nutritious food, especially produce, to their local communities.
 The Wichita Falls Area Food Bank (WFAFB) is no exception.

 This food bank serves a rural region of Texas that isn’t exactly known for its vegetable growers.
 As a result, many families who rely on the food bank’s help find that the retail cost of fresh produce is prohibitively expensive.
-Unfortunately, most traditional outlets for a food bank’s free food – small, faith-based food pantries – are largely unable to handle the additional costs and refrigeration needed to keep fresh food safe for long periods.
+Unfortunately, most traditional outlets for a food bank’s free food – small, faith-based food pantries – are unable to handle the additional costs and refrigeration needed to keep fresh food safe for long periods.

 WFAFB responded to these circumstances in late 2013 with the introduction of the Produce Express.
 This just-in-time, “dedicated channel” distribution model was made possible through the timely donation of a refrigerated truck by the David Tepper Charitable Foundation.